Start of Main Content

 Director of the Levy Institute for Entrepreneurial Practice

-David Schonthal is an award-winning Professor of Strategy, Innovation & Entrepreneurship at the Kellogg School of Management where he teaches courses on new venture creation, design thinking, healthcare innovation and creativity.
-In addition to his teaching, he also serves as the Director of Entrepreneurship Programs at Kellogg and is the Faculty Director of the Zell Fellows Program, a selective venture accelerator program designed to help student entrepreneurs successfully launch or acquire new businesses.
+David Schonthal is a Clinical Professor of Strategy, Innovation & Entrepreneurship at the Kellogg School of Management at Northwestern University, where he teaches courses on new venture creation, innovation, and managing change.
+He also serves as Director of Entrepreneurship Programs at Kellogg and Faculty Director of the Zell Fellows Program, a selective venture accelerator that helps student entrepreneurs launch or acquire new businesses.

-Along with his colleague Loran Nordgren, David is one of the originators of Friction Theory – a ground-breaking methodology that explains why even the most promising innovations and change initiatives often struggle to gain traction with their intended audiences – and what to do about it.
-This work is popularized in David’s bestselling book, The Human Element: Overcoming the Resistance That Awaits New Ideas (Wiley).
+With his colleague Loran Nordgren, David is a co-originator of Friction Theory — a framework for understanding why even promising innovations and change initiatives struggle to gain traction with their intended audiences, and what to do about it.
+The work is the basis of his Wall Street Journal bestselling book, The Human Element: Overcoming the Resistance That Awaits New Ideas (Wiley).

-Outside of Kellogg David has been practitioner in the world entrepreneurship, design, and innovation for over 20 years.
-He previously spent a decade working at world-renowned design firm, IDEO, and currently serves as an Operating Partner at 7Wire Ventures, a healthcare technology-focused venture capital firm.
-David is also a Global Advisor at Design for Ventures (D4V), a Tokyo-based early-stage venture capital fund that invests in design-led Japanese startups, and fromerly served as an Operaring Partner at Pritzker Group Venture Capital, a consumer and enterprise-focused fund.
-David is the Co-Founder of MATTER, a 25,000-square-foot innovation center in Chicago focused on catalyzing and supporting healthcare entrepreneurship.
+Outside Kellogg, David has worked in entrepreneurship, design, and innovation for over twenty-five years.
+He spent a decade at IDEO and currently serves as an Operating Partner at 7Wire Ventures, a healthcare technology-focused venture firm, and a Global Advisor at Design for Ventures (D4V), a Tokyo-based fund that invests in design-led Japanese startups.
+He previously served as an Operating Partner at Pritzker Group Venture Capital.
+David is also a co-founder of MATTER, an innovation center in Chicago focused on healthcare entrepreneurship.

 Visting Professor, Hong Kong University of Science and Technology, 2015-present